Gothtober: Ranking the scariest horror shows currently streaming

 It’s a great time for fans of the horror genre, particularly on streaming platforms where a number of cult and mainstream horror shows are currently thriving.
-We could have a monstrously long wait ahead of us for 10 After Midnight to arrive but there are plenty of terrifying delights to stream in the meantime.
+While we wait for 10 After Midnight to arrive, there are plenty of terrifying delights to stream in the meantime.
 Here’s our ranking of the thirteen best horror shows currently streaming.

 Unpopular opinion time – Fear the Walking Dead is currently miles better than The Walking Dead.
 Embrace that truth and get on with your life.